anantawasthi/2025-H2-IITP-EMBA-MB511/README.md

 Explore.
 Experiment.
 Engage.
 Ask questions.
 Build projects.
 Discuss doubts.
 The more you interact, the more you’ll learn — and we’ll grow together as a data science community.

----

-Let me know if you'd like this in `.md` file format or published to your repo.